For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 No one, and we mean no one, wants to be awake at 4am on deadline day wondering where they found that obscure quote on alcohol drinking habits in the thirteenth century.

 You could also learn how to use the Microsoft Word automatic referencing system.
 It will save you loads of time by putting together your bibliography for you!
-There are also a ton of handy websites that can help you with your referencing, including Cite This For Me.
+And there are a ton of handy websites that can help you with your referencing, including Cite This For Me.

 5. Spending more time on colours than notes